-For your safety and those of your colleagues, all UNC System employees are expected to comply fully with the COVID-19-related policies and protocols approunced by a and protocols announced by your home institution with respect to returning to on-site work.
+For your safety and those of your colleagues, all UNC System employees are expected to comply fully with the COVID-19-related policies and protocols announced by your home institution with respect to returning to on-site work.
 While you may be empowered to make individual choices on personal protective measures outside of the workplace, such measures are not discretionary when the University formally requires them in the workplace.
-A failure to comply with such measures, or providing erroneous or misleading information, could result in disciplinary action or other corrective measures.
+A failure to comply with such measures could result in disciplinary action or other corrective measures.